 Can I Keep My Landline Number with VoIP?

-Yes, depending on the service you choose.
+Yes, you can keep your local landline phone number with VoIP.
 Nextiva, for example, allows you to port your numbers into their service so you can keep the same phone number.

 Yes, like any cloud technology, it’s possible for VoIP to be hacked.
 That’s one reason why it’s so important to go with a reliable, reputable provider.
 Watch out for signs like irregular phone bills, suspicious internet redirects or antivirus messages, or automatically activated microphones and webcams.

 Reliable VoIP phone systems have over 99.99% uptime, including the services listed above.
-Keep in mind that VoIP relies on your internet connection, so if it’s unstable, your phone lines will be too.
+Keep in mind that VoIP relies on your internet connection, so if your internet unstable, then your phone lines will be too.